tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 7 - Colors.md

 Check out the link bellow about meanings of color and try to understand it.

 Use some color picker/palette tool to find suitable fits for your colors.

-Choose a color
+Choose a color based on the psychology and than choose other colors to fit the main color to create harmony palette.